lineartimer/WebAppStarterPack/doc/notes.md

 ## HTML

-Outlines don't take up space in the DOM as opposed to borders do, which do.
+Outlines don't take up space in the DOM as opposed to borders, which do.
 To prevent movements of elements, use outlines instead of borders.

 ## JavaScript